Protecting and transitioning your family’s business

 In such cases, we’ll try our best to wind down the business.
 We would pay company debts that would be the owner’s personal liabilities and then distribute its remaining assets.
 Having time to accomplish these things helps, so the earlier we implement the plan, the better.

-Have a Plan Covering the Details of a Change of Ownership
+Plan the details of a change of business owners

 Business succession planning needs to address many factor to allow the business to transition successfully and give the current owners its fair value.